Skip to content

 gitlab-mcp-server can run inside CI/CD jobs just like any other CLI tool.
 Two usage modes are available:

 Both modes authenticate with a Personal Access Token (PAT) or Project Access Token.
-The server supports the full 1006-tool surface when using a token with api scope.
+Enterprise/Premium deployments using a token with api scope have access to the full tool surface.
+GitLab.com deployments have access to the core tool set plus additional Orbit-specific tools.

 1. Download the binary from GitHub Releases: